Mark-Ball/portfolio-site/README.md

 Subresource integrity ensures that the files delivered to your web application do not have any unexpected content such as malicious code injected by a third party.

-Subresource integrity has been achieved by creating a hash using sha512 and using this hash as the value of the integrity attribute of our link tag.
+This has been achieved by creating a hash using sha512 and using this hash as the value of the integrity attribute of our link tag.
 This ensures that styles.css will only load if it is identical to its state when the sha512 hash was created.
 If any changes have been made, the stylesheet will not be loaded and the HTML page will be displayed with no CSS styling.

 # Sitemap